 Now, I’m not normally much for crunchier/dry cookies.
 Give me underbaked cookies or give me death.
 But, I think shortbread cookies are my one exception.
 Because shortbreads are so gloriously buttery, they are meant to be crumbly, crackery, and just perfect for dipping in a mug of green tea.
 If you’ve never made shortbreads at home before, you really have to try them.
 It doesn’t get much easier.
 This recipe is so crazy simple—there aren’t even any eggs in it!
 Shortbreads are very mildly sweet and mildly flavored, making them a perfect vessel to slather in chocolate and sprinkle with sea salt.

 This is a small batch recipe—meaning it makes about 16 small cookies.
-I’m a little obsessed with small batch dessert recipes right now because it’s such a great way to have a little treat without tempting myself with cookies for days.
-Because this recipe is so simple, it’s easy to double or triple if you’re looking for more than a handful of cookies.
+But because this recipe is so simple, it’s easy to double or triple if you’re looking for more than a handful of cookies.

 One last note: promise me you’ll use almond extract in these cookies.
 Vanilla extract (especially the good stuff) is delicious, but it’s the almond extract that really takes them over the top.
 I think good quality almond extract is one of those must-have secret ingredients for anyone who likes to bake—it just adds this undercurrent of nutty, rich flavor that really rounds out the taste of almost all baked goods.
 Enjoy these cookies, and enjoy the simple things in life, friends!